 preloadFOOD_CANADIAN_LOBSTER_ROLL_HOT_DOG

-Whilst exploring these traditional foods, we uncover interesting success stories that have left their mark on Canada’s foodscape.
-In keeping with modern times, you will find many traditional recipes altered to fit in with the times, with surprising results.
-Loosen up your belts as we take a journey through some of Canada’s most exciting and enticing offerings.
+Sampling traditional Canadian foods isn’t just a treat for your taste buds.
+It’s also a great way to uncover interesting success stories that have left their mark on Canada’s foodscape.
+In keeping with modern times, you’ll find many recipes have been modernised with surprising results.
+So, loosen up your belts and get ready for a tantalising journey through some of Canada’s most exciting and enticing offerings.

 PEOPLE_GAY_COUPLE_MEN_CAFE_COFFEE

-It may have started its life as a street food or snack, but you’ll now find variations in high-end restaurants that include bacon, chicken or even lobster.
-To sample authentic versions of it, Quebec City is where to go.
-Here you’ll find all sorts of restaurants and fast-food chains dishing it up; Frite Alors is a good one.
-Head to the venues in the trendy Montcalm or Limoilou districts.
-But if you are in Montreal, then La Banquise is without a doubt where to go for some of the most famous food in Canada.
+It may have started life as a street food or snack, but you’ll now find variations of this Canadian food in high-end restaurants including bacon, chicken or even lobster.
+To sample authentic versions of it, Quebec – one of the best cities in Canada – is where to go.
+You’ll find all sorts of restaurants and fast-food chains dishing it up.
+Frite Alors is a good one, with venues in the trendy Montcalm or Limoilou districts.

 Baked homemade bannock bread with seeds on wooden background with blank space

-In Vancouver, Salmon ‘n’ Bannock Restaurant, an indigenous-owned restaurant, serves this delicious bread with outlandish toppings with outstanding results.
+In Vancouver, Salmon ‘n’ Bannock Restaurant serves this delicious bread with outlandish toppings.
 What sounds better than a bannock topped with sauteed mushrooms, melted cheese and sage blueberries doused with bison gravy?
 They even have gluten-free versions, which you can enjoy simply with jam.

 Image of an Asian Chinese woman hand holding and ready to eat lobster roll in restaurant